Castux/microfun/README.md

 - Constant numbers
 - Identifiers: must be bound before use: either with a `let .. in` construct, or as parameter of lambdas.
 Using an unbound identifier generates a runtime error.
 - Tuples: comma separated list of expressions in parentheses: `(expr1, expr2, ...)`.
 Tuples can be empty: `()`.
+- Strings: sequences of characters enclosed in single or double quotes, which translate to lists of Unicode codepoints (see lists below).

 ## Truth values